By Bonnie Neely

 We spent half a day at the aquarium before rushing off to other activities, but next time we may schedule an overnight adventure.
 School groups can also take advantage of a marine science class, and in the summer mermaids swim at the Coral Reef.
 Signs along the way explain what you are seeing and tell you about what you might have missed that will have to wait until next time.

 WHEN YOU GO

-Bonnie Neely is a freelance writer.
+Bonnie and Bill Neely are freelance writers.
 To read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate website at www.creators.com.

 A visitor to the Ripley's Aquarium of the Smokies in Gatlinburg, Tennessee, interacts with a stingray.
 Photo courtesy of Bill Neely.